Ale-JRD/Trads/content/post/index-T1.md

 That’s why now was the most suitable time to speak.

-「Okay, let’s hear it, Momokawa.」
+“Okay, let’s hear it, Momokawa.”

-「Yes, let’s hear Momokawa-kun first and make decision later.」
+“Yes, let’s hear Momokawa-kun first and make decision later.”

 Everyone finally calmed down after Souma-kun and Class Rep said so.

 Yup, I endured for a whole five minutes until everyone calmed down.

-「As I’ve said before, our goal to escape together from this dungeon doesn’t change.
-The preliminary plan is to grope around to find a way to allow everyone to escape together.」
+“As I’ve said before, our goal to escape together from this dungeon doesn’t change.
+The preliminary plan is to grope around to find a way to allow everyone to escape together.”

 Well, that was yet to be decided.
 I think Souma-kun had something along that way.

 Even if I was wrong, I did think that we had to find a way that allowed everyone to leave this dungeon.

-「But let’s not close the possibility that there’s plenty enough chance that we might not be able to escape this dungeon at all.」
+“But let’s not close the possibility that there’s plenty enough chance that we might not be able to escape this dungeon at all.”

 Rather, that looked like the biggest possibility.